FOR PERSONAL AND RELATIONSHIP RECOVERY

 By Lynn Seiser, Ph.D.

-Lynn Seiser, PhD, MFCC is an internationally respected psychotherapist, consultant, speaker and writer with more than twenty years of direct clinical experience in recovery counseling for offenders and victims of violence, trauma and abuse.
-He is also known for his work in "holistic" recovery from addictions and emphasis on "healthy" relationships.
+Lynn Seiser, PhD, MFCC is an internationally respected psychotherapist, consultant, speaker and writer with over twenty years of direct clinical experience in recovery counseling for offenders and victims of violence, trauma and abuse.
+He is also known for his work in "holistic" recovery from addictions and his emphasis on "healthy" relationships.
 He offers 11 web pages at http://members.aol.com/SeiserL/index.html and can be e-mailed at SeiserL@AOL.com .
-To discuss the benefits of his services, to make a referral or to make an appointment, contact him at 550 Pacific Coast Hwy. #203, Seal Beach, CA 90740 or call (562) 799-1371.
+To discuss the benefits of his services, to make a referral or to make an appointment contact him at 550 Pacific Coast Hwy. #203, Seal Beach, CA 90740 or call (562) 799-1371.